rclone/rclone/docs/content/bisync.md

       --no-cleanup              Retain working files (useful for troubleshooting and testing).
       --workdir PATH            Use custom working directory (useful for testing).
                                 (default: `~/.cache/rclone/bisync`)
+      --backup-dir1 PATH        --backup-dir for Path1.
+Must be a non-overlapping path on the same remote.
+      --backup-dir2 PATH        --backup-dir for Path2.
+Must be a non-overlapping path on the same remote.
   -n, --dry-run                 Go through the motions - No files are copied/deleted.
   -v, --verbose                 Increases logging verbosity.
                                 May be specified more than once for more details.